Heat deflection temperature

-The heat deflection temperature or heat distortion temperature (HDT, HDTUL, or DTUL) is the temperature at which a polymer or plastic sample deforms under a specified load.
-This property of a given plastic material is applied in many aspects of product design, engineering and manufacture of products using thermoplastic components.
+Heat deflection temperature or heat distortion temperature (DTUL, HDT, or HDTUL) is the temperature at which a polymer or plastic sample deforms under a specified load.
+The HDT of a given plastic material is applied in many aspects to the design, engineering, and manufacturing of products which use thermoplastic components.

 Determination

 The heat distortion temperature is determined by the following test procedure outlined in ASTM D648.
 The test specimen is loaded in three-point bending in the edgewise direction.
 The outer fiber stress used for testing is either 0.455 MPa or 1.82 MPa, and the temperature is increased at 2 °C/min until the specimen deflects 0.25 mm.
 This is similar to the test procedure defined in the ISO 75 standard.

 Limitations that are associated with the determination of the HDT is that the sample is not thermally isotropic and, in thick samples in particular, will contain a temperature gradient.
 The HDT of a particular material can also be very sensitive to stress experienced by the component which is dependent on the component’s dimensions.
 The selected deflection of 0.25 mm (which is 0.2% additional strain) is selected arbitrarily and has no particular physical significance.